achintyajha/Wiki-Assistant/README.md

 # Wiki-Assistant
-A virtual assistant that answers some basic questions using the wolfram and wikipedia APIs.
+A virtual assistant that answers some basic questions using the wolfram and wikipedia API.

 ## Setup
 - Clone the repository